bobthechemist/feathercm/docs/source/potentiostat/iatovoltammetry3.rst

 1. An operational amplifier does everything in its power to make the *difference* between voltages at the inverting and non-inverting inputs be zero.
 2. In an ideal operational amplifier, the inputs do not draw any current.

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=iatovoltammetry3.rst&labels=documentation>`_ and share your thoughts there.